 I’ve also published an illustrated guide on how to start a drop servicing business on WordPress.
 It’s a comprehensive article with actionable steps.

-Clickfunnels is the best landing page builder that has everything you need to succeed your business with sale funnels!
+Clickfunnels is the best landing page builder that has everything you need to succeed in your business with sale funnels!

 Russell Brunson (owner and founder of Clickfunnels), had a big announcement last week.
 He has created something called the “One Funnel Away Challenge” to help you get started and build a profitable business by using funnels!

 By the time you finish the One Funnel Away Challenge, you will have your first (or next) highly converting funnel up and running and start generating leads for your business.

 To learn more about the One Funnel Away Challenge, I recommend you check out my other in-depth article around this.

 – Promote your drop servicing website